-Dr. Kelso showing artifacts to visitorsIt's possible that these artifacts and this summer's other work in the open units by the Preservation Virginia welcome gate are pointing to an important structure -- only the second fort period structure the Jamestown Rediscovery archaeologists have examined outside the James Fort's original triangular palisade.
+Dr. Kelso showing artifacts to visitorsIt's possible that these artifacts and this summer's other work in the open units by the Preservation Virginia welcome gate were tossed into a building -- only the second fort period structure the Jamestown Rediscovery archaeologists have examined outside the James Fort's original triangular palisade.
 The first was structure 165, "The Factory" building outside the southeast bulwark of the fort that was investigated more than a decade ago.

 In 2011 archaeologists followed the markings of a palisade wall jutting east off of the original James Fort's eastern wall.
 Thought to be part of an extension that turned the original three-sided fort into one with five sides, a total of 69 feet of the wall was uncovered between excavations in 2003 and 2011.
 Now the archaeologists may have found the terminus of that wall: 15 feet to the east of where they last dug that eastern palisade in 2011.
 In that area sits a series of postholes and the pit feature.